mjlacey/lithiuminventory/content/more/about.md

 ## Contribute!

 Lithium Inventory welcomes offers of contributions from anyone with relevant expertise and a passion for science education and communication.
 Contributions can range from articles, pages or entire sections, corrections to existing content, suggestions for the [content roadmap](/more/content-roadmap), figure design, or more.
 Please get in touch with Matt if you are interested in contributing.

+## About this website

+Lithium Inventory is built with [Hugo](https://gohugo.io), and based on the [Relearn](https://mcshelby.github.io/hugo-theme-relearn/index.html) theme.